 A fee for notification is $20.
-Simply complete and submit the Notification of a Food Business Form(DOCX, 64KB).
+Simply complete and submit the Application for notification of a food business online form.
 If you need to register your food business, we will contact you.
 A printable form is available on our forms page.

 To register your new food business, please complete and submit the Application for food business registration online form.
 A printable form is available on our forms page.
 There is also a fee to register.